-Emergency Medical Services is a Health Science profession recognized by the American Medical Association.
-A competent member of this profession will recognize, assess, and manage medical emergencies under the direction of a physician and primarily provide pre-hospital emergency care to acutely ill patients by ambulance service and secondarily in other appropriate settings, such as hospitals.
-Midland College offers an associate degree (2 years) in Emergency Medical Services and a Paramedic certificate.
-Midland College also offers individual courses (EMSP 1501 and EMSP 1160) preparing students to write the National Registry of EMT's exam for Emergency Medical Technician (EMT).
+Midland College offers an Associate of Applied Science degree in Emergency Medical Services and a certificate in Paramedic.
+Midland College also offers individual courses (EMSP 1501 and EMSP 1160) preparing students to write the National Registry exam for Emergency Medical Technician (EMT).

-The Midland College Paramedic program has been awarded accreditation by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoA EMSP) through the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Midland College Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).